xiuquan0418/xiuquan0418.github.io/_pages/home.md

 permalink: /
 ---

-We are based at the [Institute for Manufacturing](https://ifm.eng.cam.ac.uk) in the [Department of Mathematics](http://www.eng.cam.ac.uk/) at [Tougaloo College](https://cam.ac.uk) using materials chemistry, additive manufacturing, and machine learning to realize entirely new devices and materials whose structure and composition is optimized from the nano- to the macro-scale to improve interaction with the human body and enhance lives.
+We are based at the School of Natural Science in the Department of Mathematics at [Tougaloo College](https://www.tougaloo.edu) using machine learning and Deep Learning to realize entirely new devices and materials whose structure and composition is optimized from the nano- to the macro-scale to improve interaction with the human body and enhance lives.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->